mourningcloak

 Blue Pierrot (concert flute) is short and glittering.
 Common

-Jezebel is a sultry tango for bass flute and harp that becomes increasingly
+Jezebel is a sultry tango for alto flute and harp that becomes increasingly

 the flutist to use "beat boxing" and key slap techniques